ryanlough/Horse-Racing-Analytic-Betting/README.md

 1. Being 95% sure that a website doesn't have a CAPTCHA is not good enough.
 2. Backup your data.
 All your data.
-3. Dispose of your variables when you're done with them.
+3. Bad things can happen if you don't dispose of your variables when you're done with them.